JeremyParish69/docs/integrate/frontend.md

     },
 ```
 - NETA, a CW20 token from Juno:
-    - Note: channel-42 is Osmosis' channel to Juno for native Juno assets, but channel-169 is Osmosis' channel to this ICS20 contract on Juno, which currently accomodates NETA, and potentially other CW20 tokens in future
+    - Note: channel-42 is Osmosis' channel to Juno for native Juno assets, but channel-169 is Osmosis' channel to this ICS20 contract on Juno, which currently accomodates NETA, and potentially other CW20 tokens in the future
 ```
     {
         counterpartyChainId: 'juno-1',